egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox-sveltos.md

 Our goal is to remove all manual processes from deploying self-managed Kubernetes clusters on **Proxmox** via **CAPI**.
 We also want to avoid managing multiple automation and templating tools simultaneously.
 Sveltos offers robust [templating features](https://projectsveltos.github.io/sveltos/main/template/intro_template/) that allow you to customise manifest files for various requirements.
 From there, it can provision any required add-ons or applications—all within a single, unified workflow.
 This results in reduced complexity, fewer dependencies, and a more efficient process for platform teams and developers.

 The resources listed below are intended to be deployed exclusively through Sveltos.
 In production setups, manifests are usually stored in a Git repository.
-[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) or [FluxCD](https://fluxcd.io/) handles synchronization in the management cluster where Sveltos runs.
+[ArgoCD or FluxCD handles synchronisation](../2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md) in the management cluster where Sveltos runs.

 ### CAPI Resources